-The internal audit function provides independent and objective assurance on internal controls and assists the Audit Committee in reviewing how principal business risks in the Group are evaluated.
+The internal audit function provides independent and objective assurance on internal controls and assists the Audit & Risk Committee in reviewing how principal business risks in the Group are evaluated.

-The Audit Committee approves the annual internal audit plans, regularly reviews the internal audit findings and follows up on implementation plans.
+The Audit & Risk Committee approves the annual internal audit plans, regularly reviews the internal audit findings and follows up on implementation plans.

-For 2022, the Audit Committee was satisfied that JC&C's internal audit function was independent of the business, effective and adequately resourced.
+For 2023, the Audit & Risk Committee was satisfied that JC&C's internal audit function was independent of the business, effective and adequately resourced.

 The internal audit function of the Group (excluding Astra) is performed by the internal audit team of its holding company, Jardine Matheson.
-Group Audit and Risk Management ("GARM") functions independently of the operating companies of the Group and employs qualified professionals to handle the work in accordance with the prevailing Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors ("IIA").
+Known as Group Audit and Risk Management ("GARM"), the function is independent of the operating companies of the Group and employs qualified professionals to handle the work in accordance with the prevailing Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors ("IIA").

-The Audit Committee receives quarterly reports from GARM which cover matters like the overall control environment, audit findings, implementation statuses and significant non-compliance and matters of serious concern.
+The Audit & Risk Committee receives quarterly reports from GARM, which cover matters like the overall control environment, audit findings, implementation statuses and significant non-compliance and matters of serious concern.